-We appreciate your continued support of the Randolph County Chamber of Commerce and your contribution toward the success of the exciting events for 2017.
+We appreciate and thank you for your continued support of the Randolph County Chamber of Commerce and your contribution toward the success of the exciting events for 2017.
 When you invest in the Randolph County Chamber of Commerce, you invest in our community.

 If you should have any questions or would like to have additional discussion regarding Sponsorship Opportunities, please feel free to contact us.

-Dorothy B. Tidwell, Executive Director
+Dorothy B. Tidwell, Executive